preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 **To the left**:

-1.Select type of document to create.
+1. Select type of document to create.
 2. Add properties in the available fields.

 **In the middle**: